Hip osteoarthritis (coxarthrosis)

-Hip osteoarthritis is a normal wear and tear of the hip joint.
-Osteoarthritis is often described as the wearing away of cartilage between our bones.
-While this is true, it involves more than just cartilage.
-Cartilage is a tissue that acts like a cushion between the surfaces of our bones, allowing our joints to glide smoothly and move with ease.
+Hip osteoarthritis is the normal wear and tear of the hip joint.
+It is often said that osteoarthritis is the wear and tear of the cartilage between our bones.
+That is true, but it involves more than just the cartilage.
+Cartilage is a tissue that acts as a cushion between the surfaces of our bones and allows our joints to glide smoothly and move fluidly.

 Synonym for hip osteoarthritis